raspberrypi/documentation/linux/kernel/building.md

 ## Local building

-On a Raspberry Pi, first install the latest version of [Raspbian](https://www.raspberrypi.org/downloads/).
+On a Raspberry Pi, first install the latest version of [Raspberry Pi OS](https://www.raspberrypi.org/downloads/).
 Then boot your Pi, plug in Ethernet to give you access to the sources, and log in.

 First install Git and the build dependencies: